CheckMateIO/checkmate_ruby/README.md

     # all reservations
     client.list_reservations()

-    # reservations with that confirmation number
+    # reservations with a specific confirmation number
     client.list_reservations({:confirmation_num => "12349asdf"})

     # reservations for property with id 13434543